KDE/documentation-docs-kdenlive-org/glossary/glossary_built-in.rst

    Icon
       A graphical representation of an action, function, option or status.

+   Interlaced
+   Interleave
+      A technique for doubling the perceived frame rate of a video without using extra bandwidth.
+Compare :term:`progressive`.
+See this Wikipedia article about |interlaced_video|.

    In-point
       An In-point defines the beginning of a :term:`zone`.
 A zone can be defined in the :term:`timeline` and the :term:`project monitor` (it has the same result), or in the :term:`clip monitor` (useful to move only a certain section of a clip to the timeline).
 See :term:`zone` for possible usages.